Rafael-Kauati/CFLux/README.md

-# CFLux - A personal finance tracker project made with Rails and Ruby
+# CFLux - A personal finance tracker project, that allows to create, edit, delete and fetches transactions, made with Rails and Ruby

 ![Welcome](screenshots/welcome.png)
 ![Welcome](screenshots/Login.png)